Passionate About Our Planet

 - Identify locally and sustainably sourced food options to cater for various dietary requirements, including plant-based food options, at our stadium

-UN Sports for Climate Action Framework
+UN Sports for Climate Action Framework - Race to Zero

 The Sports for Climate Action initiative calls on sporting organisations to acknowledge the contribution of the sports sector to climate change and a collective responsibility to strive towards climate neutrality for a safer planet.